Igmpv2.ned

 // it sends a Group-Specific Query to the group being left.

-// It repeats the Query 'lastMemberQueryCount' times in
+// It repeats the Query `lastMemberQueryCount` times separated by

 //